Photo Enameling with Erin Proctor

 Combine photography with torch fired enamels to create a keepsake pendant featuring a favorite pet, a vacation memory, a family photo or other images you’d like to experiment with!
 Use your own photo or drawing to create an artistic pendant using photo-decals and vitreous enamel on copper.

 Learn how to sift powdered glass enamels onto copper, how to layer enamels, and how to use a small butane torch to fire the enamel onto a pendant.
-Students are given the option to experiment with different transparent colored enamel and will have a variety of decal images to choose from in addition to their own personal photos.
-Students may email the instructor up to 3 images to use in class; all images must be received at least 2 days before class.
+Students are given the option to experiment with different types of transparent colored enamel and will have a variety of decal images to choose from in addition to their own personal photos.
+Students may email the instructor up to 2 images to use in class; all images must be received at least 2 days before class.
 Email address will be provided after registering for the workshop.

 $135.00 | All Materials Included

 - Saturday, February 22nd 10:00 am – 1:00pm

 - Saturday, April 4th, 10:00 am – 1:00pm

 - Saturday, April 25th, 10:00am – 1:00pm

 - Saturday, May 16th, 10:00am – 1:00pm

 Erin Proctor is a native southern Californian artist specializing in wearable metal sculpture with a retro-futuristic feel.
 She graduated from California State University Long Beach in 2009 with a BFA in Metalsmithing and Jewelry Design and has since started her own studio practice where she continues to explore the art of metal sculpture and jewelry making.
 Her studies and interest in such things as aviation, classic automobiles, cosmology, quantum physics and mid-century aesthetics are whimsically represented in her work.